amyDing629/CSC207-Project/phase1/README.txt

                  --> add wish: present all the item name; input item name to add wish.
                  --> delete wish: delete wishes from the user's borrow wishes.
              --> Exit: exit to login menu
-         --> Market(4): view all the items that can make trade --> quit to menu: quit to main menu
+         --> Market(4): view all the items that can make trade.
+                        The items which are included in a trade will not appear in the market.
+         --> quit to menu: quit to main menu